uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

 * copy-paste: select something you wish to copy with the mouse left click and then press the center button (likely to be your scroll wheel) to paste directly at the cursor location.

 **directory**:
+* We will go over this in more detail later.
+For right now think of it as a folder you put stuff in, like files and other folders.

+#### What is the Shell: Simple Commands